Asier Illarramendi

-He developed at Real Sociedad, appearing in 56 competitive matches with the first team and helping them qualify for the Champions League in 2013.
+He developed at Real Sociedad, helping them to qualify for the Champions League in 2013.
 He then transferred to Real Madrid for €32.2 million, the most they had ever paid for a Spanish player, returning to his first club for half of that fee two years later.

 Illarramendi earned 31 caps for Spain from under-17 to under-23 level, winning the 2013 European Championship with the under-21 side.
 He made his senior debut in 2017.

 Club career

 Real Sociedad

-A product of local Real Sociedad's youth system, Illarramendi was born in Mutriku, Gipuzkoa, and he spent the vast majority of his first four senior seasons with the B team, contributing with 27 games and two goals in 2009–10 as the Basques returned to Segunda División B after one year out.
+A product of local Real Sociedad's youth system, Illarramendi was born in Mutriku, Gipuzkoa, and he spent the vast majority of his first four senior seasons with the B team, contributing 27 games and two goals in 2009–10 as the Basques returned to Segunda División B after one year out.
 On 19 June 2010, in the last day of the Segunda División campaign, as the first team had already sealed promotion to La Liga as champions, he made his first official appearance, in a 4–1 away loss against Elche CF.

-On 23 January 2011, Illarramendi made his top-division debut, in a 2–1 defeat at Villarreal CF. The following month, he first appeared as a starter playing the full 90 minutes in another away loss (4–1 against RCD Espanyol); the bulk of the season was spent, however, with the reserves in the third level.
+On 23 January 2011, Illarramendi made his top-division debut, in a 2–1 defeat at Villarreal CF. The following month, he first appeared as a starter and played the full 90 minutes in another away loss (4–1 to RCD Espanyol); the bulk of the season was spent, however, with the reserves in the third tier.

-Illarramendi started in all of his 32 league appearances in 2012–13, as Real Sociedad finished fourth and qualified to the UEFA Champions League for the first time in ten years.
+Illarramendi started in all of his 32 league appearances in 2012–13, as Real Sociedad finished fourth and qualified for the UEFA Champions League for the first time in ten years.
 At the LFP Awards, he was named Breakthrough Player and Best Midfielder.